 The menu at Brutus consists of a selection of medium sized dishes, priced between NOK 55 and NOK 109, plus a sharing dish priced at NOK 245 per person.
-All of these are served between 5 PM and 10 PM.
-In addition, simpler snacks priced at NOK 55-150, are served all night from 5 PM until half past midnight.
-However, this evening we ordered the full 8-course tasting menu (NOK 750).
+All of these are served between 5:00 pm and 10:00 pm.
+In addition, simpler snacks priced at NOK 55-150, are served all night from 5:00 pm until half past midnight.
+However, this evening we ordered the full eight-course tasting menu (NOK 750).
 There’s also a smaller 4-course menu (NOK 375).
-This kind of reasonable pricing is a new and welcoming trend in Oslo that caters to people who enjoy going out often for good wine and food, but without emptying their wallet every time.
+This kind of reasonable pricing is a new and welcoming trend in Oslo that caters to people who enjoy going out often for good wine and food, but without emptying their wallets every time.
 I also love that the kitchen is open past midnight, which only Pjoltergeist and the food bar at Arakataka does to my knowledge (ok, you have Café Sara and a bunch of kebab shops, but I’m talking about decent restaurants).

 While funky beats were flowing from the speakers, the first course arrived: red beets in a so-called “flatkökur,” served with seaweed and Nýr.
 NOK 55 for this solid portion is a real steal.
 The grilled Icelandic flatbread, made of fermented rye, had a subtle bonfire aroma.
 Slow cooked beets done right can get a texture and taste that resembles meat, and the Brutus beets served as great examples of this archetypical New Nordic food item.
 The oblong red beets from Alm Østre Gård even appeared to have a muscle fiber-like pattern.
 Their concentrated sweetness was balanced by the acidic fresh cheese from Grøndalen Gård and salty seaweed.
 Our umami cravings were satisfied by the dehydrated beets, as well as the seaweed and the smokey bread.

 Almost every restaurant meal is bound to have some hits and misses.
-At Brutus, the stockfish dish was the one big setback in an otherwise flawless meal.
+At Brutus, the stockfish dish was the one big setback in an otherwise great meal.
 I guess, if you’re Icelandic or just love stockfish, it might be very pleasing to you.
 Personally, I don’t mind the taste of stockfish, but shaved all over the plate like here, I found that the particular texture of the fish made the entire dish rather dry and difficult to chew.
-It didn’t help much that the søl seaweed, cabbage, and fennel salad was quite tasteless.
-Even a browned butter emulsion underneath (which I would normally love!), didn’t manage to save this plate.
+It didn’t help much that the søl seaweed, cabbage, and fennel salad was rather tasteless.
+Even a brown butter emulsion underneath (which I love) didn’t manage to save this plate.
 I just couldn’t finish it.

-Quickly, Brutus was back on track, kicking ass and chewing bubblegum (and they were all out of gum).
-The Icelandic head chef Arnar Jakob Gudmundsson, formerly of restaurant Dill, sent out one flavor bomb after the other.
-Warm cod roe fried in browned butter was served with piping hot, tempura fried cod tongue, covered with wafer-thin shavings of celeriac (that’s a lot of my favorite flavors combined in one dish).
+Soon, though, Brutus was back on track.
+The Icelandic head chef Arnar Jakob Gudmundsson has experience from the one-Michelin-starred restaurant Dill, and now he sent out one flavor bomb after the other.
+Warm cod roe fried in browned butter was served with piping hot, tempura fried cod tongue, covered with wafer-thin shavings of celeriac.
 So rich and satisfying.
 Then, the tartare arrived.
-Cut meat, mixed with a tarragon emulsion, pickled shitake mushrooms, and fried crisps of Jerusalem artichoke.
-Now, the balance of both taste and texture was spot on.
+Chopped raw meat, mixed with a tarragon emulsion, pickled shitake mushrooms, and fried crisps of Jerusalem artichoke.
+The balance of both taste and textures was spot on in this one.

 Have you been to Brutus?
-Please share your thoughts in the comments below.
+Please share your experience in the comments below.